New Super Mario Bros. Wii

 The game was announced following a slight drop in profits, with Nintendo hoping its release would help to rejuvenate sales of the Wii.
 New Super Mario Bros.
-Wii was both critically and commercially successful, receiving particular praise for its multiplayer aspect, although some critics were disappointed by the lack of innovation compared to previous Super Mario titles.
+Wii was both critically and commercially successful, receiving particular praise for the introduction of its multiplayer aspect, while its gameplay and level design were also praised, although some critics were disappointed by its lack of innovation compared to its predecessor and previous Super Mario titles.
 It received several honors, including the Best Wii Game award from the 2009 Spike Video Game Awards, IGN, and GameTrailers, and is the fourth-best-selling game for the Wii as of March 2021, having sold 30.32 million copies worldwide.
 In 2012, it was followed by New Super Mario Bros.
 2 for the Nintendo 3DS and New Super Mario Bros.
 U for the Wii U.